Algorithms for ridge estimation with convergence guarantees: Extraction of filamentary structures

-The geometric intuition underlying this definition is clear: Since the (first order) directional derivative of $f(x)$ along $V_i(x)$ is $\langle \nabla f(x), V_i(x)\rangle$ and the second order directional derivative of $f(x)$ along $V_i(x)$ is $\lambda_i(x)\|V_i(x)\|^2$, conditions (\ref{DEF1}) and (\ref{DEF2}) mean that the point $x$ is a local mode in the linear subspace spanned by $V_i(x), \; i=k+1,\cdots,d$, for which the density has the largest concavity (see Eberly, 1996).
+\end{definition} The geometric intuition underlying this definition is the following: Since the (first order) directional derivative of $f(x)$ along $V^f_i(x)$ is $\langle \nabla f(x), \Vx{i}\rangle$ and the second order directional derivative of $f(x)$ along $V^f_i(x)$ is $\lamx{i}$, the two conditions in (\ref{DEF}) mean that a point $x$ on the ridge is a local mode in the linear subspace spanned by $\Vx{i}, \; i=k+1,\cdots,d$, for which the density has the largest concavity (see Eberly, 1996).